 10. Don’t Forget Your Contact Settings

-Did I miss anything that you think is essential to having a “complete” profile?
+Did I miss anything that you think is essential to having a “complete” profile in terms of LinkedIn profile completeness?
 Anything you disagree with?
 Please do comment!
-And if you are looking for more profile advice, see my post on LinkedIn Profile Tips: The 10 Mistakes You Want to Avoid and Why.
+And if you are looking for more LinkedIn profile tips and advice, see my post on LinkedIn Profile Tips: The 10 Mistakes You Want to Avoid and Why.